Five Reasons for Schools to do 'Puffs'

 The Message of the Play is Important For All Ages

-While Puffs is rife with tongue-in-cheek dialogue and satirical humor, Cox's play balances itself out with great messages for both younger and older audience members.
+While Puffs is rife with tongue-in-cheek dialogue and satirical humor, Cox's play balances itself out with great messages for younger and older audiences.
 Everyone walks out at the end of Puffs with a different message.
-For myself, the message is about dealing with disappointment and learning not everyone will get the same treatment or notice, but anyone can still get something grand from their own life experience.
+For me, the message is about dealing with disappointment and learning that not everyone will get the same treatment or notice, but anyone can still get something grand from their own life experience.

-If you are a member of a youth theater program deciding what to select for the next production or you're just looking for a new play to see, consider Matt Cox's Puffs.
-A play, Cox says, where “Everyone can find something about the show to enjoy,” and that is very much so.
+If you are a member of a youth theater program deciding what to select for the next production, or you're just looking for a new play to see, consider Matt Cox's Puffs.
+A play, Cox says, where “Everyone can find something about the show to enjoy,” and that is very much the truth.